-This course is included in the Center for Advanced Study in Mathematics and Natural Sciences (CASMNS) program.
-Please see page 75 for further information.
+Note: This course is also offered through the Center for Advanced Study in Mathematics and Natural Sciences (CASMNS).
+Contact the Natural Sciences Department for further information.
 Note: Students may take either GEOL 1305 or GEOL 1405 but not both.

 GEOL 1445 Oceanography